 And as discussed below, you usually do not have to retreat from your homes or cars before killing intruders.

-Yes.
-This means when an intruder breaks into an occupied home or automobile, it is generally justifiable homicide for you to kill the intruder.
+Nevada is a “castle doctrine” state.
+This means that when an intruder breaks into an occupied home or automobile, it is generally justifiable homicide for you to kill the intruder.
 There is no duty to retreat under NRS 200.120, even if there is an open door or window through which to escape.

 Note that the home or vehicle must have at least one person in it for NRS 200.120 to apply:4